AI-READI/ai-readi-dataset-mock/main/v1.0.0/README.md

  - AI-READI Project (2023).
 AI-READI Marker Paper.
 Best Journal, 61(53), 95-180. https://doi.org/10.5281/zenodo.7641684

 ## Contact
 For any questions, suggestions, or feedback related to this dataset, please email contact@aireadi.org.
-We refer to the [study_description.json](study_description.json) and [dataset_description.json](dataset_description.json) metadata files for additional information about contact person/entity, authors, and contributors of the dataset.
+We refer to the study_description.json and dataset_description.json metadata files for additional information about contact person/entity, authors, and contributors of the dataset.

 ## Acknowledgement
-This project is supported by the NIH-funded Bridge2AI program ([1OT2OD032644](https://reporter.nih.gov/search/1ADgncihCk6fdMRJdCnBjg/project-details/10471118)).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
+The AI-READI project is supported by the NIH-funded Bridge2AI program ([1OT2OD032644](https://reporter.nih.gov/search/1ADgncihCk6fdMRJdCnBjg/project-details/10471118)).